Made of roasted chicory root, this chicory coffee recipe makes a caffeine-free coffee substitute with many health benefits.

 When I want to have these delicious lavender biscuits I cannot help myself and make chicory coffee.
 They just match perfectly.

-When I was breastfeeding and I was craving for my coffee – chicory was there for me.
+When I was breastfeeding and I was craving for my coffee – roasted chicory was there for me.
 It was right in front of me on the shelf.

 The history of Chicory dates back to ancient Egypt.
 However, it gained popularity during the period of the Napoleonic Wars and the two world wars when coffee was scarce.
-The chicory root became a coffee substitute.
+The roasted chicory became a coffee substitute.
 Because of this, the perception of chicory “coffee” as a substitute, something inferior, remains a fundamental mistake.
 It is a drink that is very delicious and in addition, its regular drinking has many positive effects on the body.

 - caffeine-free chicory coffee is a great alternative for those who wish to reduce their caffeine intake.
 It is much better to supplement that decaf coffee as it lowers blood sugar and possesses anti-inflammatory properties.